idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 You will need at least three flavors such as the below.

 NOTE: Some flavors have ephemeral disks.
 They are required for Docker, as OpenShift will not deploy to a Docker instance that does not have a separate volume for Docker.
+This could also be accomplished with Cinder volumes, but for the purposes of this lab ephermeral disks are used.

 NOTE: The `openstack` command is abbreviated to `os`.